SilverShadowHeart/SILVER_CS/README.md

 ---

 ## 🙋 Author
-Built solo by [Your Name], <2nd year undergrad, as an extended assignment experiment.
+Built solo by SilverShadowHeart, 2nd year undergrad, as an extended assignment experiment.